Silkwoman: Silkwomen to Mary I, Elizabeth I, and Anne of Denmark

-Joan Wilkinson provided silks for Anne Boleyn.
-Margaret or Margery Guinet (died 1544), mother of Anne Lok, was a silkwoman to Anne Boleyn and Catherine Parr.
-Marie Wilkinson was a silkwoman to Mary I of England, Alice Smythe and Alice Montague served Elizabeth I and the royal wardrobe.
-Dorothy Speckard was Elizabeth's silkwoman from 1601, and she continued to work for Anne of Denmark.
+Dorothy Speckard was Elizabeth's silkwoman from 1601.
+She washed and mended one the queen's favourite riding outfits, a safeguard and jupe embroidered with stars of Venice silver and gold wheat ears.
+Dorothy Speckard continued to work for Anne of Denmark.
 Another silkwoman serving Anne of Denmark in London was the French-born Esther or Hester Le Tellier née Granges, who is thought to have been the aunt of the miniature painter David des Granges.
 She had an annual salary of £20 in 1606.